travis-ci/docs-travis-ci-com/user/reference/overview.md

 ## Define the Environment's Infrastructure

-Usually, knowing the virtualization environment characteristics from the [table above](#virtualisation-environment-vs-operating-system) is sufficient.
+Usually, knowing the characteristics of the virtualization environment from the [table above](#virtualisation-environment-vs-operating-system) is sufficient.

 But, if you do need more detail, you have one of these two questions:

-* you want to see what infrastructure a [finished build](#for-a-finished-build) ran on.
+* You want to see what infrastructure a [finished build](#for-a-finished-build) ran on.
-* you want to determine what infrastructure a [particular `.travis.yml` configuration](#for-a-particular-travisyml-configuration) will run on.
+* You want to determine what infrastructure a [particular `.travis.yml` configuration](#for-a-particular-travisyml-configuration) will run on.

 ### For finished builds